mbrandenburger/do-protocol/README.md

-        2. The first line starts with literal text 'DO' (without quotes), followed by one or more spaces (character 0x20), then a string (called parameter) consisting of characters in range [a-zA-Z0-9/_-] (upper and lower english characters, backslash, underscore, and a dash).
+        2. The first line starts with literal text 'DO' (without quotes), followed by one or more spaces (character 0x20), then a string (called parameter) consisting of characters in range [a-zA-Z0-9/_-] (upper and lower english characters, slash, underscore, and a dash).
 The line ends with the line terminator.

         3. Subsequent lines represents the header.
 Each header line starts with a header name, that consists of string of characters in range